ekawatani/i18npack/README.md

 }
 ```

-Note that the `__lang__` and `__langs__` are added automatically, but if these
-placeholders are already taken, then they are not overwritten.
+Note that the `__lang__` and `__langs__` are added automatically, but if these placeholders are already taken, then they are not overwritten.

 ### Language Keys

-If there are many languages, it may be convenient to prefix each translation
-by a language code.
+If there are many languages, it may be convenient to prefix each translation by a language code.
 These codes need to be the same ones specified in `options`.
+Also, the order is not important, but it is not possible to key only some translations.

 ```yaml
 greetingText: !t